ThreeSixtyGiving/standard/documentation/extensions/dei/prepare.md

 A key step to using the DEI Extension data is declaring that you are using it in a **Meta sheet** included in your file.

 This Meta sheet is the way 360Giving data publishers include metadata about their grants data in their files.
 It is separate and different from the metadata fields in the DEI Extension itself which are usually included in the main grants sheet.
-For further information read our guidance on 360Giving Data Standard [Metadata](../../technical/metadata/#guide-to-including-metadata-in-spreadsheet-files).
+For further information read our guidance on 360Giving Data Standard [Metadata](../../../technical/metadata/#guide-to-including-metadata-in-spreadsheet-files).

 It is only once you have declared that you are using the DEI Extension in the Meta sheet that your data can be checked and validated by the 360Giving [Data Quality Tool](https://dataquality.threesixtygiving.org/) and used by GrantNav and 360Insights.
-If you miss this crucial step, the Data Quality Tool will not recognise the fields for the DEI Extension and treat them as non-Standard [Additional Fields](../../technical/reference/#additional-fields).
+If you miss this crucial step, the Data Quality Tool will not recognise the fields for the DEI Extension and treat them as non-Standard [Additional Fields](../../../technical/reference/#additional-fields).

 Once you have a Meta sheet in your file, you can declare the extension by adding the Metadata field with the title \`Extensions\`.
 Usually this is in column A. In the next column (usually column B), add the value **dei**

 You should also fill in the Version, which should be **1.4** or higher, as extensions were not available before version 1.4 of 360Giving Data Standard.

-We recommend adding other useful pieces of metadata to your file, following the [Metadata guidance](../../technical/metadata/#guide-to-including-metadata-in-spreadsheet-files) provided.
+We recommend adding other useful pieces of metadata to your file, following the [Metadata guidance](../../../technical/metadata/#guide-to-including-metadata-in-spreadsheet-files) provided.

 ## Spreadsheet templates

-A blank spreadsheet template including all 360Giving Data Standard fields and a sheet including DEI Extension fields is available for [download for reference]().
+A blank spreadsheet template including all 360Giving Data Standard fields and a sheet including DEI Extension fields is available for <a href="../../../_static/360-giving-schema-titles-with-dei-extension-2024.xlsx">download for reference</a>.

 360Giving is developing a DEI Extension mapping template to make it easier for publishers to select the correct metadata values appropriate for their implementation of the DEI Data Standard, and support adding the appropriate Taxonomy codes that must be used.